 CCM Eligibility Regulations

-In order to meet the international eligibility standards for the globally-recognised ‘Certified Club Manager’ (CCM) certification pathway and examination, the requirements for European club managers have been updated from 1st August 2017.
-Therefore the requirement now is to have attended four of our five MDP Courses I.e. MDP Parts One, Two and Three, plus either MDP Golf or MDP F & B.
+In order to meet the international eligibility standards for the globally-recognised ‘Certified Club Manager’ (CCM) certification pathway and examination, the requirements for European club managers is updated every year.
+The requirement now is to have attended four of our six MDP Courses I.e. MDP Parts One, Two and Three, plus either MDP Golf, MDP Sport & Recreation or MDP Food & Beverage.
+Then further Association & Education Credits plus 6 years Managerial experience in clubs or equivalent.

 N.B.
 Please note that our MDP pathway, covers all the same Learning Outcomes as CMAA’s BMI programme.
 However, due to the sequence and level of the order of particular competency areas, specific MDP courses are not inter-changeable with specific BMI courses.